tmtsoftware/csw/docs/src/main/services/location.md

 The `register` API takes a `Registration` parameter and returns a future registration result.
 If registration fails for some reason, the returned future will fail with an exception.
-(Registration will fail if the `csw-location-server` application is not running or could not be found or if the given component name was already registered.)
+(Registration will fail if the `csw-location-server` application is not running or could not be found, or if the given component name was already registered.)

-The following example shows registration of both UnTyped ActorRef and Typed ActorRef:
+The following example shows registration of both an UnTyped ActorRef and a Typed ActorRef:

 Scala
 :   @@snip [LocationServiceExampleClientApp.scala](../../../../examples/src/main/scala/example/location/LocationServiceExampleClientApp.scala) { #Components-Connections-Registrations }